Breakfasts Around the World

 1 serving: 442 calories, 30g fat (6g saturated fat), 242mg cholesterol, 895mg sodium, 24g carbohydrate (3g sugars, 2g fiber), 20g protein.

-When you’re ready for some good old fashioned homemade corned beef hash, what is corned beef hash, that will fill your tummy with soul pleasing, warm, savory comfort food that will stick with you, head on over to The Original Pancake House.
+When you’re ready for some good old fashioned homemade corned beef hash that will fill your tummy with soul pleasing, warm, savory comfort food that will stick with you, head on over to The Original Pancake House.
 For fresh-from-the-kitchen dishes made from scratch, our famous family restaurant just can’t be beaten.
 The Original Pancake House has two convenient locations in the Denver area for you to enjoy.

 Enjoy Corned Beef Hash Made from Scratch at The Original Pancake House Denver